opentoonz/opentoonz_docs/source/drawing_animation_levels.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 When in Preferences  →  Drawing the **Autocreation:** option is set to **Enabled**, it is possible to create new drawings automatically by using drawing tools in the viewer.
 If the currently selected cell is empty, a new level will be automatically created and named with the first available letter of the alphabet; if the currently selected cell is the one **right after** one containing a level drawing (either in the Xsheet/Timeline or the Level Strip) a new drawing will be added to that level.

-.. note:: The level type will be the one defined in Preferences  →  Drawing as **Default Level Type**.
+.. note:: The level type will be the one defined in Preferences...  →  Drawing as **Default Level Type**.

 .. _using_the_xsheet_as_animation_sheet:

 Using the Xsheet as Animation Sheet
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-When in Preferences  →  Drawing the **Autocreation:** option is set to **Use the Xsheet as Animation Sheet**, it's possible to create new drawings automatically by using drawing tools in the viewer.
+When in Preferences...  →  Drawing the **Autocreation:** option is set to **Use the Xsheet as Animation Sheet**, it's possible to create new drawings automatically by using drawing tools in the viewer.
 If the currently selected cell is empty and belongs to an empty column, a new level will be automatically created and named with the first available letter of the alphabet; if the currently selected cell is **anywhere after** one containing a level drawing, a new drawing will be added to that level.
 In both cases the drawings will take its number from the scene current frame ; if that drawing number already existed in the level, a letter will be added to its number (e.g. A.0001a.ext).

 This working method allows you to work as a traditional animator: you can start creating the *key drawings*, and then add *breakdown drawings*, and then *inbetween drawings*.
 You can quickly check your animation flipping it in the viewer.